 - Automotive: LiDAR is also seeing increased levels of adoption for automation applications.
 Smaller, low-range LiDAR scanners help navigate autonomous vehicles.

 - Space Travel: If that wasn’t enough, LiDAR data isn’t only useful on earth!
 It has been identified by NASA as key in enabling them to land lunar vehicles safely.

 What is LiDAR mapping?

 LiDAR mapping uses a laser scanning system with an integrated Inertial Measurement Unit (IMU) and GNSS receiver.
-In GeoSLAM’s case, we use the SLAM algorithm.
+In GeoSLAM’s case, we use the SLAM algorithm to power our laser mapping technology.
 This allows each measurement, or point in the resulting point cloud, to be georeferenced.
 Each ‘point’ combines to create a 3D representation of the target object or area.

 LiDAR maps give absolute and relative positional accuracy.
 This allows viewers of the data to know where in the world the data was collected and how each point relates to objects in terms of distance.